Classic Safari Circuit

 Over 500 bird species have been recorded here, making this a bird-watchers paradise too.

 The Serengeti National Park covers just over 14,750 km², and as well as being a World Heritage Site, it is also one of the largest National Parks in Tanzania.
 For obvious reasons, it is also the most visited.
+However, despite the number of safari goers that flood here every year, because of the sheer size of the Park, you can still find yourself being on the only game viewing vehicle for miles around.

-There are a wealth of luxury Serengeti safari lodges and elegant camps to choose from, and you can either decide to stay in just one place, or many people combine a stay in 2 or even 3 lodges and camps in each of the different areas of the Park.
+There are a wealth of Serengeti safari lodges and tented camps to choose from, which mean whatever your budget, there should be something suitable for you.
+You can either decide to stay in just one place, or many people combine a stay in 2 or even 3 lodges and camps in each of the different areas of the Park.
+If you want to follow the migration closely, staying in a mobile tented safari camp would be recommended, as the location of the camps is only decided once the migration is in full flow.

 As well as a safari in the Serengeti, you can also combine a stay here with time in some of the other destinations on the well-travelled Northern Safari Circuit, including Ngorongoro Crater and Lake Manyara, or the Tarangire National Park.